Blockstream/satellite/docker/README.md

 receiver must be installed on the Docker host, rather than the Docker container.
 This means that the image in this directory does not contain the drivers.
 Instead, you will need to install the drivers on your Docker host.
-Please refer to the driver installation instructions on the [USB demodulator guide](tbs.md#tbs-5927-drivers).
+Please refer to the driver installation instructions on the [USB receiver guide](tbs.md#tbs-5927-drivers).

 After installing the drivers and connecting the TBS5927 device to your Docker host, you can then start the container.
 You will need to share the DVB network